 About Aikido of Westchester

 Aikido of Westchester is a member dojo of the United States Aikido Federation and recognized by the Aikikai World Headquarters in Japan.
 Its purpose is to provide instruction in the martial art of aikido according to the principles of the founder Morihei Ueshiba.
-Founded in 1997, it is the first and original USAF aikido dojo established in White Plains, NY, Westchester county.
+Founded in 1997, it is the first and original USAF aikido dojo established in White Plains, NY.
 Aikido is a self-defense martial art suitable for the whole family.

 Douglas Firestone and Sylvie Firestone with their Sensei, Yoshimitsu Yamada Shihan.